Begin your career making a difference to the lives of young people with a Certificate IV in Youth Work CHC40413 at Victoria University Polytechnic.

 These partnerships benefit the communities near each of our campuses, and benefit our students too.
 By contributing to local projects, we can ensure our students’ skills are well matched to opportunities in the region, and create networks for future employment.

-Join us at one of our information sessions (face-to-face or online) to find out more about our courses in community services, community development, youth work, mental health, and alcohol and other drugs.
+Join us at one of our information sessions (online) to find out more about our courses in community services, community development, youth work, mental health, and alcohol and other drugs.
 The sessions will cover:

 - the course structure